waldur/waldur-docker-compose/README.md

 # Waldur Docker-compose deployment

 Prerequisites:

-* at least 8GB RAM on Docker Host to run all containers
+- at least 8GB RAM on Docker Host to run all containers
+- Docker v1.13+

 Prepare environment:
 ```bash